-Here we actually consider a simpler setting, namely, for a given planar straight line embedding of a graph G, the problem of redrawing G with curved edges in an optimal way.
+Here we actually consider a simpler setting, namely, for a given planar straight-line embedding of a graph G, the problem of redrawing G with curved edges in an optimal way.
 In a redrawing, the positions of the vertices are kept fixed.
 This may be a natural demand, for instance, in certain geographical applications.
 Recently it has been shown [2] that redrawings of G with tangent-continuous biarcs or quadratic Bézier curves (parabolic arcs) always exist such that every vertex is pointed, i.e., has an incident angle of at least π .
 Potential applications concern labeling the graph vertices with high readability.
-Redrawing a plane graph G with circular arcs in a pointed way is not always possible, though.
+Redrawing a plane graph G with circular arcs in a pointed way is not always possible.

 Let us describe how maximizing the smallest angle in a circular arc redrawing of G can be achieved.
 It is tempting to apply the linear optimization method from Section 2 to G directly.
 This, however, bears the risk of arc overlaps getting out of control.
-(Recall that overlap-free optimization is guaranteed only for full triangulations.)8 One way out is to embed G in some triangulation \mathcal{T} first, and treat respective sums of angles as single entities to be optimized.
-That is, for each angle ρ in G, given by the concatenation of angles $\alpha_1, \ldots, \alpha_k, k \geq 1$, in \mathcal{T} we use the constraint
+(Recall that overlap-free optimization is guaranteed only for full triangulations.
+This is possibly the reason why this simple approach has not been used in practice yet.)
+One way out is to embed G in some triangulation \mathcal{T} first, and treat respective sums of angles as single entities to be optimized.
+That is, for each angle ρ in G, given by the concatenation of angles $\alpha_1, \ldots, \alpha_k$ in \mathcal{T} , we use the constraint $\delta \leq \beta_1, \ldots, \beta_k$, with each β_i expressed by the corresponding straight-line triangulation angle α_i and its two assigned deviation variables $\beta_i = -\phi_1 + \alpha_i + \phi_2$ as in Section 2.
+The quality of optimization depends on the chosen triangulation, which will be subject of future research; cf. Section 4.
+Note that, however, even if we try out all possible triangulations, this may not lead to the optimal solution, as there are arc polygons that cannot be triangulated without additional vertices.
+If the optimal drawing contains such a face, then no triangulation will yield the optimum drawing.